 Jesus also restricted 90 percent of his time to 12 men.
 And out of the 12, he restricted a large portion of his time to three: James, John, and Peter.

 This is now my focus: A dozen people and primarily three, teaching others to do the same.
 It appears even within a ‘Bible Belt’, God is doing a new thing and people are hungry for more of Him outside the traditional church experience.
 I am finding so many people walking away or disillusioned with the traditional church.
 No worries.
 It appears to be an advantage.
 DMMs appear to be the way to find those who are hungry for Him.
 After all, it’s Jesus who is the Good Shepherd, not our programs, or the effectiveness of someone’s preaching delivery, or style of music.

 If you seek to build a church, you rarely produce disciples, but if you seek to make disciples, you always get the ‘church’ …building God’s kingdom.

 DMMs are refreshingly focused on God, worship, fellowship, discipleship and evangelism.
 Disciples are trained immediately on how to make other disciples.
 It’s contagious!

 But, what if you’re in a traditional church??

-The tricky thing is being called by God into a traditional church.
-But, when a person sees herself as a missionary in a traditional church and she has a hunger for Holy Spirit, I believe more movement can happen within the traditional church too.
+When a person sees their self as a missionary in a traditional church and has a hunger for Holy Spirit, I believe more movement can happen within the traditional church too.
 (In fact, some traditional churches are seeing the reality of the Great Commission vs. the obstacles of their church model and are making these necessary changes.)
 The key is whether the church leadership is surrendered to Holy Spirit or willing to be.
 After all, we are leading people, not to a belief system, but to the person of Jesus whom we are in love with, to hear His voice for themselves, and know His abundant life.